 devices covered by a valid EC certificate issued in accordance with Directive 90/385/EEC (AIMDD) or the MDD prior to 26 May 2021.

 The extension of the transitional period beyond 26 May 2024 only applies if the conditions laid down in Article 120(3c) MDR are fulfilled.
 In case of devices for which the relevant certificate has expired before 20 March 2023, also the conditions laid in the second subparagraph of Article 120(2), points (a) or (b), MDR need to be fulfilled (see below part C).

+See also the flowchart in the annex to this Q&A document.

 Can devices that have already been certified in accordance with the MDR benefit from extended transitional period?